T–V distinction in the world's languages: Modern Greek

-In Modern Greek, εσείς (eseís, second person plural) with second person plural verb conjugation is used as the formal counterpart of εσύ (esý, second person singular) when talking to strangers and elders, although in everyday life it is common to speak to strangers of your age or younger using the singular pronoun.
-In addition, the informal second person singular is used even with older people you are acquainted with, depending on the level of mutual familiarity.
+In Modern Greek, εσείς (eseís, second-person plural) with second-person plural verb conjugation is used as the formal counterpart of εσύ (esý, second-person singular) when talking to strangers and elders, although in everyday life it is common to speak to strangers of one's age or younger using the singular pronoun.
+In addition, the informal second-person singular is used even with older people someone is acquainted with, depending on the level of mutual familiarity.

-Since the formal εσείς (eseís) has become less common outside schools and workplaces, many people often do not know which form to use (because using a formal version might sound too snobbish even to an elder and using the informal version might sound inappropriate to some strangers) and thus prefer to replace verbs with nouns (avoiding the dilemma) until enough information on the counterpart's intentions is gathered in order to choose between formal or informal second person pronoun and verb conjugation.
+Since the formal εσείς (eseís) has become less common outside schools and workplaces, many people often do not know which form to use (because using a formal version might sound too snobbish even to an elder and using the informal version might sound inappropriate to some strangers) and thus prefer to replace verbs with nouns (avoiding the dilemma) until enough information on the counterpart's intentions is gathered in order to choose between formal or informal second-person pronoun and verb conjugation.
 A good rule of thumb is that singular accompanies first names and plural accompanies surnames with title (Mr, Mrs, etc.).
 Exceptions are rare, for example younger schoolchildren may address their teacher in the plural, title and first name, or an officer may address a soldier in the singular and surname.
 The sequence singular–title–surname is a faux pas that can often indicate lack of education, of good manners, or of both.